 This project team is working to build a variety of combat robots to participate in Robot Fighting competitions around the UK (think Robot Wars, but a bit smaller).

-In March we also entered two hobby weight (<5.44kg) robots into the National University Robot Fighting League in Leeds, where one of our robots made it to the quarter finals and we won an award for the best engineered robot.
-We are also hoping to host our own internal fighting event in May.
+In March we also entered two hobby weight (<5.44 kg) robots into the National University Robot Fighting League in Leeds, where one of our robots made it to the quarter finals and we won an award for the best engineered robot.
+We are also hoping to host our own internal fighting event later this academic year.

 In addition to the more structured projects above, the society also allows experienced members to propose their own small projects which we fund and support.

-This year we have a number of promising bespoke systems including projects to construct an autonomous UAV, a wall climbing quadruped, a self balancing humanoid and a virtual reality telepresence device.
+This year we have a number of promising bespoke systems including projects to construct an object-tracking camera, two quadrupeds and a robot spider!

 We run a variety of activities designed to build community and to educate.
-We've run visits to the NQ64 arcade, Pub Quiz nights, Games nights, and we are in the process of putting together a 24-hour Hackathon event!
+We've run visits to the NQ64 arcade, Pub Quiz nights, Games nights, and hosted a successful 24-hour hackathon event!

-We have ran a number of talks and workshops this year to give our members skills and experience which are not provided by their courses.
+We have run a number of talks and workshops in the past year to give our members skills and experience which are not provided by their courses.
 These include: